TiddlyWiki/TiddlyWikiClassic/README.md

 Installation
 ------------

-Install the [git](http://git-scm.com/download) version control system.
+Install the [git](http://git-scm.com/download) version control system, if you do not already have it.

+Install the [ruby](http://www.ruby-lang.org/en/downloads/) programming language, if you do not already have it.
+Ruby is required for some of the TiddlyWiki tools (cook and ginsu).

 TiddlyWiki has 4 important parallel repositories: